renatoargh/renatoargh.github.io/_posts/2014-03-23-web-application-aspects.md

 The folder structure is a very important and a basic part code organization, so having an appropriate and consistent folder structure is a key to fast development.

-This is the folder structure I use for my web apps.
+This folder structure I have found to be the most appropriate and I have been using for my web apps is below.

 ```
 |